sstelfox/stelfox.net/content/blog/2014-06-03-modifying-the-hosts-file-in-a-docker-container.md

 ```

 So what is this actually doing?
 On linux systems, name configurations such as
-DNS, username, and group lookups are generally handled by the 'nss' or name
+DNS, username, and group lookups are generally handled by the `nss` or name
 service switch configuration tools including the hosts file.
 The library that
 we're copying and modifying is a very specific to reading from files on the
 system and includes the default paths to these files.